 Do you have pain, numbness or tingling in your arm or wrist or hands?
-These are all common symptoms of Carpal Tunnel Syndrome.
+These are all common symptoms of carpal tunnel syndrome, and if you are experiencing these symptoms in Denver, we can help.

-Carpal Tunnel Syndrome, or CTS, is a common and troublesome condition that interferes with the use of the hand.
-It is caused when too much pressure is put on a nerve that runs through your wrist.
-In many cases, spinal bones lose their normal motion and position creating pressure or stress on the nerves which in turn causes these symptoms in the neck, arm and hands.
+Carpal tunnel syndrome, or CTS, is a common and troublesome condition that interferes with the use of the hand.
+It occurs when too much pressure is placed on a nerve that runs through your wrist.
+In many cases, spinal bones lose their normal motion and position creating pressure or stress on the nerves which in turn causes symptoms – including pain, tingling, and numbness- in the neck, arm, and hands.

 In order to better understand CTS, you need to understand the basic anatomy of the carpal (wrist) tunnel and its relation to the spine.
-The major nerves controlling the arms, hands and fingers are the Radial, Ulnar and Median nerves.
-The nerves exit the spinal cord through openings between several bones in the lower neck.
-These nerves travel from your spinal cord, out of your neck, down the arm, through the wrist bones and into the fingers.
-If these nerves get pinched, the result is numbness, tingling, “pins-and-needles,” burning and pain.
+The major nerves controlling the arms, hands, and fingers are the Radial, Ulnar and Median nerves.
+These nerves exit the spinal cord through openings between several bones in the lower neck.
+They travel from your spinal cord, out of your neck, down the arm, through the wrist bones, and into the fingers.
+If these nerves become pinched, the result is numbness, tingling, “pins-and-needles,” burning and pain.
 These symptoms can spread from the middle and index fingers to all five fingers and, in extreme cases, continue up the forearm into the upper arm or even the shoulder.

 After the underlying problem is determined and a diagnosis is made, your treatment options are discussed and a personal treatment plan will be prescribed.

-Although Carpal Tunnel Syndrome can be extremely painful, it is highly treatable with early diagnosis and proper treatment.
+Although carpal tunnel syndrome can be extremely painful, it is highly treatable with early diagnosis and proper treatment.
 Seeking prompt treatment from a licensed chiropractor is one of the best things you can do if you are looking to avoid surgery.

 If you, or someone you know, exhibits any symptoms of CTS, they should be seen by a professional before the problem becomes serious.